tkambler/gizmo/README.md

 });
 ```

-### Default Options
+### Specifying a Container & Options

-When creating a new instance of a Gizmo components, two arguments are passed: the ID of a container element and an (optional) options object, as shown below:
+When creating a new instance of a GizmoJS component, two arguments are passed: the ID of a container element (or the DOM element itself) and an (optional) options object, as shown below:

+#### Specifying a Container by ID

 ```javascript
 var truck = new Truck('container', {